edgelesssys/constellation/docs/docs/reference/cli.md

       --force           disable version compatibility checks - might result in corrupted clusters
 ```

-## constellation upgrade execute
+## constellation upgrade apply

-Execute an upgrade of a Constellation cluster
+Apply an upgrade to a Constellation cluster

 ### Synopsis

-Execute an upgrade of a Constellation cluster by applying the chosen configuration.
+Apply an upgrade to a Constellation cluster by applying the chosen configuration.

 ```
-constellation upgrade execute [flags]
+constellation upgrade apply [flags]
 ```

 ### Options

 ```
-  -h, --help   help for execute
+  -h, --help   help for apply
   -y, --yes    run upgrades without further confirmation
                WARNING: might delete your resources in case you are using cert-manager in your cluster.
 Please read the docs.
 ```